Deep Solar Minimum

 Above: The sunspot cycle from 1995 to the present.
 The jagged curve traces actual sunspot counts.
 Smooth curves are fits to the data and one forecaster's predictions of future activity.
 Credit: David Hathaway, NASA/MSFC. [more]

 Quiet suns come along every 11 years or so.
 It's a natural part of the sunspot cycle, discovered by German astronomer Heinrich Schwabe in the mid-1800s.
 Sunspots are planet-sized islands of magnetism on the surface of the sun; they are sources of solar flares, coronal mass ejections and intense UV radiation.
-Plotting sunspot counts, Schwabe saw that peaks of solar activity were always followed by valleys of relative calm—a clockwork pattern that has held true for more than 200 years: plot.
+Plotting sunspot counts, Schwabe saw that peaks of solar activity were always followed by valleys of relative calm—a clockwork pattern that has held true for more than 200 years:.

 The current solar minimum is part of that pattern.
 In fact, it's right on time.
 "We're due for a bit of quiet—and here it is," says Pesnell.